NullDev/Oblivion-Remaster-ReEnable-Achievements/README.md

 **IMPORTANT**: <br>
 The script won't prevent them from being disabled again.
 But you can always re-run it. <br>
-But you can use it in combination with https://www.nexusmods.com/oblivionremastered/mods/125 to enable achievements on your existing saves.
+You can also use it in combination with https://www.nexusmods.com/oblivionremastered/mods/125 to enable achievements on your existing saves.

 ---